czetsuya/keycloak-angular-auth/README.md

  - Login to keycloak and import the realm in config/keycloak-auth-realm.json.
  - Import the user from config/keycloak-auth-users-0.json.
 Account is edward / edward (with group User, has APIAccess role). kerri / kerri (with role AppRole).
  - You can create your own user, just make sure to add him / her to the User group.
+ - Don't forget to map Group Membership to "groups".

 Angular
 --